ibiem-2019/ibiem_2019_material/content/lessons/dada2_tutorial_1_6.md

 ```

     ##
-    ## 232 233 234 235 236
+    ## 232 233 234 235 236 253
-    ##   8 419  32   1   1
+    ##   8 426  32   1   1   2

-The sequence table is a `matrix` with rows corresponding to (and named by) the samples, and columns corresponding to (and named by) the sequence variants.
-The lengths of our merged sequences all fall within the expected range for this V4 amplicon.
+The sequence table is a `matrix` with rows corresponding to (and named
+by) the samples, and columns corresponding to (and named by) the
+sequence variants.
+The lengths of our merged sequences all fall within
+the expected range for this V4 amplicon.

-**<span style="color:red">If using this workflow on your own data:</span>** Sequences that are much longer or shorter than expected may be the result of non-specific priming, and may be worth removing (eg. `seqtab2 <- seqtab[,nchar(colnames(seqtab)) %in% seq(250,256)]`).
-This is analogous to "cutting a band" in-silico to get amplicons of the targeted length.
+**<span style="color:red">If using this workflow on your own
+data:</span>** Sequences that are much longer or shorter than expected
+may be the result of non-specific priming, and may be worth removing
+(eg. `seqtab2 <- seqtab[,nchar(colnames(seqtab)) %in% seq(250,256)]`).
+This is analogous to “cutting a band” in-silico to get amplicons of the
+targeted length.

 Remove chimeras
 ===============

-The core `dada` method removes substitution and indel errors, but chimeras remain.
-Fortunately, the accuracy of the sequences after denoising makes identifying chimeras simpler than it is when dealing with fuzzy OTUs: all sequences which can be exactly reconstructed as a bimera (two-parent chimera) from more abundant sequences.
+The core `dada` method removes substitution and indel errors, but
+chimeras remain.
+Fortunately, the accuracy of the sequences after
+denoising makes identifying chimeras simpler than it is when dealing
+with fuzzy OTUs: all sequences which can be exactly reconstructed as a
+bimera (two-parent chimera) from more abundant sequences.

 **Remove chimeric sequences**: